At Christmas time, the world is lit up with a multitude of lights. Beauty is everywhere, and the festive mood is contagious.

 Many catch up on sleep or sip hot chocolate while getting through their stack of reading material.
 They recharge their batteries during the winter and party the long nights away during the summer solstice period.
 We can take a cue from them and honor our body rhythms.
 Use this slower interval to rest and enjoy cuddling with a pet.
 Even animals hibernate and rejuvenate themselves for another year.

 2. Take a vacation to a hot climate, especially when experiencing Seasonal Affective Disorder (SAD).

 Book early to get fantastic savings.
 Maybe some friends would like to join you on an adventure.
 My sons and I enjoyed walking around sunny Sydney and going to Bondi Beach one early January.
 It was uplifting to be experiencing summer when it was frigid back home.
 When my sons and I were in Alaska, we met many folks who said they escaped part of the long winter there with an annual trip to Hawaii.
 They save up all year for this pilgrimage to sandy beaches and sun.

 3. Pamper yourself to get out of the doldrums.

-Heavenly smelling lotions or getting a pedicure is relaxing.
+Heavenly-smelling lotions or getting a pedicure is relaxing.
 I go to our local beauty school for lovely treatments at greatly reduced prices.
-A few friends have an occasional pajama day with a special treat during these shorter days.
-Others have had a movie marathon, catching up with the ones that they missed in the theater.
-I pamper myself with diving into Scandinavian mysteries and enlist my son to bake some goodies.
+A few friends have an occasional pyjama day with a special treat during these shorter days.
+Others have had a movie marathon, catching up with the ones they missed in the theatre.
+I pamper myself by diving into Scandinavian mysteries and enlist my son to bake some goodies.